Maxx105/shopping_list/README.md

 (image coming soon)

 ## Description
-This is a very simple, user authenticated shopping list that allows you to create/remove lists as well as create/remove items to each of those lists.
+This is a very simple, user authenticated shopping list that allows you to create/remove lists as well as create/remove items to/from each of those lists.
 You can also click on the item to cross it out to signify that it is has been selected.

 ## Table of Contents
 * [Technologies](#Technologies)